EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Experiments

-\textbf{Global vision feature and Multi-Query Estimator.}.
-We remove both designs to validate the effectiveness of them.
-Specifically, by removing Multi-Query Estimator, the final results will be obtained by directly adding multiple masks, and by removing the global vision feature $F_{vg}$, we directly use the $F_t$ in Eq.8 to generate queries.
-As shown in Table 4, removing either of them will achieve inferior performance than the default setting, and removing both of them get the worst result, demonstrating that both designs are vital for our method and their improvements can be complementary.
+\textbf{Global vision feature and Global language feature.} $F_{vg}$ and $F_{tg}$ are the global representations extracted by the image and text encoder.
+They are important in the multi-modal fusion stage because they contain the global information of the image and language.
+By removing the global vision feature $F_{vg}$, we directly use the $F_t$ in Eq.~\ref{eq:8} to generate queries.
+By removing the global language feature $F_{tg}$, we directly use the $F_{v4}$ in Eq.~\ref{eq:2} to obtain the $F_{m4}$.
+As shown in Table~\ref{tab:other_ab}, removing either of them will achieve inferior performance than the default setting, and removing both of them get the worst result, demonstrating that global representations are vital for our method and their improvements can be complementary.